One of the hardest working guides in the business

 - Trophy quality is very good.
 An average Tom weighs 135 to 145 lbs with a full winter coat.

 We have had days where we have cut several lion tracks, then it is decision time.
 We have to decide on which track is the biggest and freshest.
 Release the hounds!”

 A cow elk hunt may be added on for an additional fee of $500.00 + tag.
 Tag must be purchased in July.
 This only applies in Wyoming for the months of December and January.

 There are three airports located with a short drive.
 Salt Lake International, Idaho Falls and Jackson Hole.
 Arrangements can be made for pick up by the outfitter.

-Lodging is typically at the Outfitters’ log home which is located in Wyoming one mile from the Idaho border.
+If you are mountain lion hunting in Wyoming, lodging is typically at the Outfitters’ log home which is located in Wyoming one mile from the Idaho border.
 All hunters have private bedrooms and bath.

 Meals will be taken care of the through the duration of the hunt from the evening before the hunt and breakfast the day after the hunt.

 These guides will work hard from the early morning hours cutting tracks while you are sleeping and dreaming of a trophy mountain lion.”

 ~ Lavoy Eborn